lotus-eaters/DSA/README.md

-This repository contains my learnings pertaining to Python basics, Logic building problems involving basic to advanced math concepts and DSA
+1. This repository contains my learnings pertaining to Python basics
+2. Logic building problems involving basic to advanced math concepts with detailed notes and explaination [logic and complexities]
+3. DSA